 Fact #5: Generally speaking, they are fairly inexpensive

 Most mini sewing machines cost under $100, including the high-end ones.
-The Janome Sew Mini, for instance, retails at around $75.
+This mini sewing machine from the Battife store on Amazon, for instance, retails at around $75.

 It’s built using the same top standards as other larger sewing machines.
 It’s recommended for beginners as well as children because it’s extremely easy to operate.

 In addition, it runs smoothly and has all the safety features in place to ensure you don’t hurt your delicate hands.
 The Michley LSS-202 Lil’ Sew & Sew is a cheaper mini sewing machine that offers you all the basic features plus more.

 You can get it for around $19.
 For those interested in handheld machines, they cost under $20.